YouZiSoftware/lzlv_70b_fp16_hf/README.md

 A multi-model merge of several  LLaMA2 70B finetunes for roleplaying and creative work.
 The goal was to create a model that combines creativity with intelligence for an enhanced experience.

 Did it work?
 Probably, maybe.
+It seemed subjectively better than each of the individual models in my tests.

+GGUF 4_K_M + 5_K_M can be found here: https://huggingface.co/lizpreciatior/lzlv_70b_fp16_hf/settings

 ## Procedure: